interkosmos/fortran-sqlite3/README.md

 end program example
 ```

-If the library is installed to `/opt`, then compile, link, and run the example
+If the library has been installed to `/opt`, then compile, link, and run the
-with:
+example with:

 ```
 $ gfortran -I/opt/include/libfortran-sqlite3 -o example example.f90 /opt/lib/libfortran-sqlite3.a -lsqlite3